-I abide by the principles of the BACP Ethical Framework for Good Practice honouring the trust placed in me by my clients.
+I work within the principles of the BACP Ethical Framework for Good Practice honouring the trust placed in me by my clients.

 - MA Counselling & Psychotherapy